 - Fellows will give a work-in-progress presentation to the larger group of summer fellows in mid-July.

-- KAC Fellows will make a final presentation of their work at the Kelly Adirondack Center on August 2.
+- KAC Fellows will make a final presentation of their work at the Kelly Adirondack Center in early August.

 - The Fellows will write two short essays/op-ed pieces, in addition to a full length research paper in a format approved by the faculty sponsor.
 The student’s last paycheck will be withheld until the final paper is submitted.